mpkato/hcir-web/content/authors/harumi-murakami/_index.md

 ---
 # Display name
-title: "Adam Jatowt"
+title: "Harumi Murakami"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "adam-jatowt"
+- "harumi-murakami"

 # Is this the primary user of the site?
 superuser: false